RussCoder/djvujs/library/README.md

 - `watch` - just runs a rollup watch method, which builds the library and rebuilds it on each change.
 - `build` - just builds the library once.

-So if you don't know what to start with, run `npm start` and head to `http://localhost:9000/` - you will see the old app.
+So if you don't know what to start with, run `pnpm start` and head to `http://localhost:9000/` - you will see the old app.
 `http://localhost:9000/sync.html` - is a debug page, which I use most often.

 If you decide to create your own debug page I suggest you to add a `/debug/js/reloader.js` script to your page, as it's